nelsonfigueroa/nelson.cloud/content/posts/2020_04_10_avoiding_double_render_errors_in_rails.md

 +++
-title = "TIL: Avoiding Double Render Errors in Rails" summary = "Prevent Rails from throwing errors when including two redirects in an action" date = "2020-04-10" categories = ["code"]
+title = "Avoiding Double Render Errors in Rails" summary = "Prevent Rails from throwing errors when including two redirects in an action" date = "2020-04-10" categories = ["code"]